Masharelli/pythonLearningPath/README.md

     - print(4 + 5)
     Bad
     - print(4     +    5)

+#### Booleans

+We have two values in the **Booleans** **True and False**.

+There are 6 comparasion operators that are common to see in order to obtain a bool value:

+    Symbol Use Case	Bool	Operation
+    5 < 3	False	Less Than
+    5 > 3	True	Greater Than
+    3 <= 3	True	Less Than or Equal To
+    3 >= 5	False	Greater Than or Equal To
+    3 == 5	False	Equal To
+    3 != 5	True	Not Equal To

+And 3 logical operators

+    Logical Use	Bool	Operation
+    5 < 3 and 5 == 5	False	and - Evaluates if all provided statements are True
+    5 < 3 or 5 == 5	True	or - Evaluates if at least one of many statements is True
+    not 5 < 3	True	not - Flips the Bool Value

 You should keep around 80 to 99 characters per line to help to others devs to read easier your code.
 ### **Algorithms study**